 What enrichment is offered to support the study of Photography?

-The Art department run trips to specific exhibitions in London and an annual Art and Design trip.
+The Art & Design Faculty run trips to specific exhibitions in London and an annual Art & Design trip.
 In the past this has included trips to New York and Florence.
-Sixth Form have life drawing once a week and we run various activities and sessions throughout the year.
+We run various Art & Design related activities and sessions throughout the year.

 Where can I find out more?
-The best way of finding out more is to speak to the teachers in the Art department and the A-level students.
-You can look at the department SharePoint Website for a more detailed breakdown of the course.
+The best way of finding out more is to speak to the teachers in the Art & Design Faculty.
+You can also look at the Faculty SharePoint Website for a more detailed breakdown of the course.
 External students are always welcome to contact us and find out more.